Category Archives: Royal Deaths and Illnesses

 What happened to Balthasar Gérard?

 Balthasar Gérard fled the Prinsenhof, chased by soldiers and servants.
-He climbed over the city wall but before he could jump into the water he was caught.
-He was imprisoned and made a long written statement at his own request about his motives.
+He climbed over the city wall but before he could jump into the water, he was captured.
+He was imprisoned and at his own request, he wrote a long statement about his motives.
 He was interrogated that same day but did not give much information.

 Willem the Silent’s Funeral and Burial